 Do not attempt to establish these grasses unless the planting site is completely free of live vegetation!

 Maintenance – It is not necessary to fertilize these grasses.
 If weeds become too bad during the year of planting you can spray the field with 2-4D herbicide which will kill all broadleaf weeds and plants but will not harm any grasses.
 Do not use 2-4D until these grasses have at least 4 leaves per plant.
 You can also mow the plot to help with weeds but do not mow lower than 12”.
 These grasses respond very well to fire.
-If possible, it is advised to burn off these grasses about every third year in the early spring before green up.
+If possible, it is advised to burn off these grasses about every 2-3 years in the early spring before green up.
 Fire not only stimulates these grasses but also sets back weed competition and kills woody sprouts and seedlings.
 With regular burnings these grass stands can last for decades.
 Keep this in mind when planning your planting.
 In many situations it is a good idea to plant a firebreak around the edge of fields planted to these grasses.
 Real Worlds Clover & Chicory mix makes a good firebreak and also offers the deer a travel corridor and place to feed just outside of their bedding sanctuary.

 Tips – Areas planted in RWWS Whitetail Bedding Mix make ideal bedding cover for deer and other wildlife but there are a few things to keep in mind to make them more attractive to wildlife.
 Very small fields (under 2 or 3 acres) are not nearly as attractive to game as larger fields (5 acres+).
 Fields of these grasses will not be utilized nearly as much if there is undue hunting pressure in or very near them.
 We suggest that you never enter your grass fields but instead use them as sanctuaries for the deer on your property and hunt around the field edges.